jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 10\.7%
 Source: Upstream Security
 Source: Upstream Security
-Single OEMs
+Single OEMs /
 Stakeholder
-Single OEMs
+Single OEMs /
 Stakeholder
 15
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 When zooming in on black hat and fraud activities in the deep and dark web, the potential scale and areas of interest also indicate a rapidly growing risk.
-Currently, 67% of malicious activities (threat actors categorized as black hats and fraud operators) have a High or Massive impact
+Currently, 67% of malicious activities (threat actors categorized as black hats and fraud operators) have a “High” or “Massive” impact
 (compared to 45% across all actors) and 58% of activities involve multiple OEMs or have a global reach (compared to 48% across all threat actors).